-Duke says Royal Family ‘without doubt’ withheld phone hacking information from him
+Duke says royal family ‘without doubt’ withheld phone hacking information from him

 Prince Harry claims Buckingham Palace ‘withheld’ information about historic phone hacking for ‘long time’

-The Duke claims Buckingham Palace withheld information as a claim could ‘open a can of worms’
+Duke claims Buckingham Palace withheld information as a claim could ‘open a can of worms’

-Prince Harry has said the Royal Family withheld information from him about phone hacking because they didn't want him to bring a claim as it would “open a can of worms”.
+Prince Harry has accused the royal family of withholding information from him about phone hacking because they didn't want him to bring a claim as it would “open a can of worms”.

 In a witness statement submitted before his civil claim against Daily Mail publisher Associated Newspapers, the Duke of Sussex said that he was conditioned to accept his family's rule to “never complain, never explain” when dealing with the press.

-“The Institution made it clear that we did not need to know anything about phone hacking and it was made clear to me that the Royal Family did not sit in the witness box because that could open up a can of worms,” the Duke said in his statement.
+“The Institution made it clear that we did not need to know anything about phone hacking and it was made clear to me that the royal family did not sit in the witness box because that could open up a can of worms,” the Duke said in his statement.

 But discussing phone hacking claims against News Group Newspapers, Harry said “I became aware that I had a claim that I could bring” in 2018.